-For more information regarding the policies governing this/these process(es) please review the University Senate Regulations Governing Appointment, Renewal of Appointment, Tenure and Termination for Academic Staff [for promotion only] and University Senate Statement on Promotion Policy]
+For more information regarding the policies governing this process please review the University Senate Regulations Governing Appointment, Renewal of Appointment, Tenure and Termination for Academic Staff

-The candidate may see all of the material in his/her/their file.
+The applicant may see all of the material in their file.
 If you wish your identity as a referee to remain confidential, you may so request and the report or assessment shall be masked by deleting the letterhead and signature block to maintain anonymity.
 Please note that the body of your submission will not be altered in any way and any identifying information that you may choose to include will be available to the applicant.

-I would appreciate your response to this request by Date_so that we may adhere to the timelines set out in our process.
-Please ensure that your letter of reference a) clearly includes a definitive statement of your assessment (eg. I strongly support Dr. 's reappointment/tenure [and promotion to Associate/Professor]), and b) is prepared and signed on your official letterhead.
+I would appreciate your response to this request by Date so that we may adhere to the timelines set out in our process.
+Please ensure that your letter of reference: a) clearly includes a definitive statement of your assessment (e.g. I strongly support Dr. 's reappointment/tenure [and promotion to Associate/Professor]); and b) is prepared and signed on your official letterhead.
 Both mail and electronic submissions of your official letter will be accepted.
 All electronic copies should be sent to Admin Contact at email.
-Should you be unable to meet this timeline or if you are unable to provide an assessment, I wo ould appreciate hearing from you at your earliest convenience.
+Should you be unable to meet this timeline or if you are unable to provide an assessment, I would appreciate hearing from you at your earliest convenience.